swayamswroopojha/SRam/README.md

 so that we short-circuit the drain-gate terminal.
 And size the transistor according to  gm/id = 7.5-9.

-And set the output of the differential amp to  the middle value of vdd.
+And set the output of the differential amp to  the middle value of vdd. according to that we make the sizing of differential amp.

 when ever their is any change in BL,BLB  then vgs of nmos is different .so that the current flow of two nmos will be different .